w3f/General-Grants-Program/grants/speculative/nuclei_governance_os.md

 Interesting code:
 - [The Nodle Chain](https://github.com/NodleCode/chain) is the chain code for Nodle which I am single handedly developing.
 In this repo I'd like to highlight the [amendments](https://github.com/NodleCode/chain/tree/master/pallets/amendments) pallet that we use as part of Nodle's governance model, this allows a technical committee to submit "amendments" to the chain (i.e. root calls such as upgrades) that can be reviewed and vetoed by a root committee.
-- [pallet-mandate](https://github.com/ETeissonniere/pallet-mandate) is a substrate pallet give pallets like the `collective` the ability to send root calls.
+- [pallet-mandate](https://github.com/ETeissonniere/pallet-mandate) is a substrate pallet that gives other pallets like the `collective` the ability to send root calls.
 - [ETHLove](https://github.com/ETeissonniere/ETHLove) hosts the marriage smart contract mentioned before.
 - [ObsidianSafe](https://github.com/ETeissonniere/ObsidianSafe) is a set of contracts to create a Gnosis Safe like wallet on Ethereum.